mozilla-services/mozilla-pipeline-schemas/README.md

     # run the tests
     docker run mps

+### Packaging and integration tests (optional)

+Follow the CMake Build Instructions above, then:

+    cpack -G TGZ # (DEB|RPM|ZIP)

+    # Integration Tests (run on schema-test EC2 instance)
+      # If running locally
+        # The following RPM's must be installed:
+          # luasandbox, hindsight, luasandbox-lfs, luasandbox-lpeg, luasandbox-rjson, luasandbox-cjson, luasandbox-parquet
+        # The following external libraries must be installed
+          # parquet-cpp
+    make # this sets up the tests in the release directory ctest -V -C hindsight # loads all the schemas and tests the inputs in the validation directory against them

 ## Releases

 * The master branch is the current release and is considered stable at all